DigiKrafting/blender_addon_substance_painter/README.md

 # Features

+- Customised Info toolbar

 - One click OBJ Import (Excluding manual file/path selection)
 - One click OBJ Export (Exports selected object to export folder)

 - One click FBX Import (Excluding manual file/path selection)
 - One click FBX Export (Exports scene to export folder)

-- One click iClone Base FBX Template Import (Copies "Base.fbxkey" to export folder and renames it to the "blender filename.fbxkey")
+- One click iClone Base FBX Template Import (Copies "Base.fbxkey" to export folder and renames it to the Blender "filename.fbxkey")
-- One click iClone Female FBX Template Import (Copies "Base Female.fbxkey" to export folder and renames it to the "blender filename.fbxkey")
+- One click iClone Female FBX Template Import (Copies "Base Female.fbxkey" to export folder and renames it to the Blender "filename.fbxkey")
-- One click iClone Male FBX Template Import (Copies "Base Male.fbxkey" to export folder and renames it to the "blender filename.fbxkey")
+- One click iClone Male FBX Template Import (Copies "Base Male.fbxkey" to export folder and renames it to the Blender "filename.fbxkey")

 - One click ZBrushCore OBJ Export (Exports selected object to export folder and opens file in ZBrushCore)
 - One click ZBrushCore OBJ Import (Imports exported obj and replaces vertices co-ordinates on selected object)